chase-lab/biodiversity_informatics_2023/week_8/README.md

       Veritasium video on logistic equation: https://www.youtube.com/watch?v=ovJcsL7vyrk

-#### Topic 3: Forms of population regulation - the predator-prey model
+#### Topic 3: Other forms of population regulation - the predator-prey model
       - Exercise 1: Deriving predator-prey model from exponential growth equation
       - Exercise 2: Implementing predator-prey model
       - Exercise 3: Qualitative behavior and the addition of density dependce on the prey population